Skip to main content

 Written by Samuel

-Updated over a week ago
+Updated over 2 weeks ago

 Overview

 In DoorLoop, a Work Order is a task or job for a customer, which is a means of keeping track of jobs that have been scheduled and assigned to a Vendor.
-For example, you might create a Work Order for something reported through a Tenant Request, or you might just create them internally within your property management company.
+(For example, you might create a Work Order for something reported through a Tenant Request, or you might just create them internally within your property management company.)

 There are multiple places you can create Work Orders in DoorLoop.
 Properties, Units, Leases, Tenants, Owners, Prospects, and Vendors in DoorLoop all have their own Tasks tab where you can create and view Work Orders.